ibm-cloud-docs/transit-gateway/hcr-removing-restrictions.md

 ## What changed?
 {: #what-changed}

-Starting 1 May 2024, IBM Cloud Transit Gateway will enable a new feature.

-`10.0.0.0/14`, `10.198.0.0/15`, and `10.200.0.0/14` routes will be announced from a direct link over IBM Cloud Transit Gateway.
-Additionally, Transit Gateway will begin preventing these routes from making it into classic connections.
+Starting 1 May 2024, IBM Cloud Transit Gateway enabled a new feature. `10.0.0.0/14`, `10.198.0.0/15`, and `10.200.0.0/14` routes are now announced from a direct link over IBM Cloud Transit Gateway.
+Additionally, Transit Gateway prevents these routes from making it into classic connections.
 Only non-classic connections on a transit gateway can use these routes from an on-prem network.

 ## Why did we make this change?
 {: #why-make-this-change}